gu-lseg/intro-to-programming/source/getting_started.rst

-Quick Start
+Turtles
-***********
+*******

-We use Turtle objects that know how to draw on a canvas to introduce programming with objects.
+Turtle objects know how to draw on a canvas.
+Here we explore creating and manipulating them to draw on the screen.

-We look at two ways to execute python code:
+We also look at the two ways the `python3` interpreter can execute your python code:

 * The interactive interpreter
-* calling python on a file that contains code.
+* Calling the python interpreter on a file that contains code.

 .. tip::